Why Is Fall a Great Time to Install Sod?

 • Post category:Sod

-Spring in Florida can be a very dry time, and this makes the proper irrigation of your sod all the more important.
+Spring in Florida can be a very dry time, and this makes the proper irrigation of your Florida Sod Lawn all the more important.
 Dry weather doesn’t last forever, but your diligent watering efforts during this dry season will ensure that your sod stays vibrant and healthy for many, many years to come.
 Rather than using unreliable guesswork to water your lawn each week, remember these guidelines.
-It’s All in the Timing First and foremost, be sure to schedule your irrigation at the right time of day.
+Irrigating Your Florida Sod Lawn It’s All in the Timing First and foremost, be sure to schedule your irrigation at the right time of day.
 Experts agree that the very best time for lawn irrigation is the early morning hours.
 This allows your sod to absorb all of the water it needs without losing too much to excessive and rapid evaporation.
 On the other hand, it’s also important not to water at a time when the water will sit on your grass for too long and smother it with moisture.
 Expending the “dew period” of your sod will accelerate the development of disease.
 Stick to early morning to be safe!

 Continue ReadingThe Ultimate Guide to Irrigating Your Florida Sod Lawn